 There’s a lot of advice out there when it comes to writing the college essay.
 We’ve read and heard it all—and if you’re working with high school juniors or seniors, you’ve probably heard it too!

-Gimmicks Don’t Produce Standout College Essays
+Gimmicks Don’t Produce Effective College Essays

-Some folks share templates for writing standout college essays.
+Be careful about what you believe.
+Many folks share templates for writing standout college essays.
 (Don’t be fooled.
 Essay writing is not a fill-in-the-blank task; essay templates are not helpful.)

 Others promise that if your students answer a bunch of specific questions, they’ll be guaranteed great essays.
 (Questions can help your students think through ideas, but there’s no magic formula.
 Writing takes time and exploration.
 No one can do it for your students.)